vidister/gimp-web/content/news/2016-07-13 GIMP 2.9.4 Released/index.md

 ### Symmetry Painting

 Another major new feature is symmetric painting mode, also developed by Jehan Pagès with financial support from the GIMP community.
-It can be activated through the new "Symmetry Painting" dock, and allows to use all paint tools with various symmetries (mirror, mandala, tiling…).
+It can be activated through the new _Symmetry Painting_ dockable dialog and allows to use all paint tools with various symmetries (mirror, mandala, tiling…).

-* "Mirror" allows to paint with **horizontal, vertical (axial) and/or central symmetry**.
+* "Mirror" allows to paint with **horizontal, vertical (axial), and/or central symmetry**.
 The symmetry guides can be placed anywhere on canvas.
 * "Mandala" is a **rotational symmetry** of any order.
 The center can be placed anywhere on canvas.
 * "Tiling" is a **translational symmetry**, which can be finite (with a maximum of strokes) or infinite.
 In the latter case, it is the perfect tool to create patterns or seamless tiles, with instant rendering of what it will look like, at painting time.